St. Andrews University (North Carolina): Athletics

 The St. Andrews athletic teams were called the Knights.
 The institution was a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Appalachian Athletic Conference (AAC) from the 2012–13 academic year to its closure at the end of the 2024–25 academic year; while its swimming and wrestling teams competed in the Mid-South Conference (MSC).

-Prior returning to the NAIA, The Knights formerly competed in the Conference Carolinas (CC) of the Division II ranks of the National Collegiate Athletic Association (NCAA) from 1988–89 to 2011–12.
-It transitioned to the NAIA after 23 years in the NCAA at the end of the 2011–12 academic year.
+Prior returning to the NAIA, The Knights formerly competed in the Conference Carolinas (CC) of the NCAA Division II ranks of the National Collegiate Athletic Association (NCAA) from 1988–89 to 2011–12.
+It transitioned to the NAIA after 23 years in NCAA Division II, at the end of the 2011–12 academic year.

-St. Andrews competed in 20 intercollegiate varsity sports: Men's sports included baseball, basketball, football, golf, lacrosse, soccer, swimming, volleyball, and wrestling; while women's sports included basketball, beach volleyball, lacrosse, soccer, softball, swimming, volleyball, and wrestling; and co-ed sports include competitive cheer, competitive dance, and Esports.
+St. Andrews competed in 20 intercollegiate varsity sports: men's sports included baseball, basketball, football, golf, lacrosse, soccer, swimming, volleyball, and wrestling; while women's sports included basketball, beach volleyball, lacrosse, soccer, softball, swimming, volleyball, and wrestling; and co-ed sports include competitive cheer, competitive dance, and Esports.
 Former sports included men's & women's cross country, women's golf, and men's and women's track and field.